ShamylZakariya/KesslerSyndrome/NOTES.md

 # Dev Notes

-## PRESENTLY
+## Thoughts

-I need to implement some kind of viewport tracking smoothing in SplitViewComposer (or something "handed" to SplitViewComposer which does same)
+- TargetTrackingViewportControlComponent is... way obsolete at this point.
+But it has good ideas!

-Do I still need Scenario::clear????
+- Do I still need Scenario::clear????

-ScreenComposite fugliness
+- ScreenComposite fugliness
-Look into glBlendFuncSeparate - it allows separate SRC/DST factors for RGB vs ALPHA. ci::gl::ScopedBlend supports it.
+    - Look into glBlendFuncSeparate - it allows separate SRC/DST factors for RGB vs ALPHA. ci::gl::ScopedBlend supports it.

 ## BUGS PRIORITY HIGH